Police Station Representation

 This will be discussed with you at the initial consultation.
 This will vary on a case by case basis

-Your Representation at the Police Station will be covered under the Legal Aid Scheme free of charge to you.
+Your Representation at the Police Station will be covered under the Legal Aid Scheme FREE of charge to you.
+Click the badge below to see the Legal Aid section on our website for full details.